IbraheemOmar/qr_code_project/README.md

 ---html
 how I wrote it before

 img src="/images/image-code.png" alt="" >

 solution

 img src="./images/image-code.png" alt="">

-The web page was unable to find the image because I was missing the dot. and while it displays without a problem when running the web page locally, The can't be said for github pages.
+The web page was unable to find the image because I was missing the dot.
+Unlike visual studio, Github will not recognize the image file path without a period at the beginning.